Brazos County confirms 60 new COVID-19 cases

 No new deaths have been reported in the last 24 hours.
 There have been 35 total deaths in Brazos County related to COVID-19.

-26 people are currently hospitalized.
-Seven people were discharged from the hospital in the last 24 hours.
-1,685 patients are classified as recovered, which means they have been fever-free for 72 hours without fever-reducing medications, and it has been 10 days after onset of symptoms.
+23 people are currently hospitalized.
+Three people were discharged from the hospital in the last 24 hours.
+1,908 patients are classified as recovered, which means they have been fever-free for 72 hours without fever-reducing medications, and it has been 10 days after onset of symptoms.

 Here is a breakdown of confirmed COVID-19 cases by zip code in Brazos County: